1jour1vin

 Wine rated (2025 guide) 100/100 (Jonathan Choukroun Chicheportiche)

-The nose is elegant, airy, fragrant, delicate, deep, intense and ripe.
-Unctuous blackberry, roasted strawberry and, to a lesser extent, violet notes are combined with creamy red berry fruit, blueberry, blue plum and discreet hints of nutmeg, iris, dry gravel, delicate hints of eucalyptus and spices.
-The palate is beautifully mineral, fresh, elegant and gourmet, with a fresh, acidic structure, lovely complexity, a certain brilliance of fruit, suppleness, energy, purity and substance.
-Fullness with finesse.
-On the palate, this wine expresses notes of creamy raspberry and, more slightly, fresh/puffy violet plum, combined with hints of chocolate, cardamom, toasted almond, as well as a subtle floral touch, elegant roasted berries and a subtle hint of sweet blond tobacco.
-Chalky, elegant tannins.
-Chewy finish/persistence.
-Richness and intensity with delicacy, precision and balance.
+A lovely, elegant, airy, fragrant, delicate, deep nose that offers intensity and lovely maturity.
+It reveals notes of creamy blackberry, roasted strawberry and, more subtly, violet, combined with hints of creamy red berries, blueberry, blue plum and discreet touches of nutmeg, iris, dry gravel, delicate hints of eucalyptus and spices.
+The palate is beautifully mineral, fresh, elegant, and delicious, offering a fresh structure, acidity, lovely complexity, a certain brilliance of fruit, suppleness, lovely energy, purity, and beautiful substance.
+Full-bodied yet refined.
+On the palate, this wine expresses notes of creamy raspberry and, more subtly, fresh/pulpy purple plum, combined with hints of chocolate, cardamom, toasted almonds, a subtle floral note, elegant roasted berries, and a subtle hint of sweet blond tobacco.
+The tannins are chalky and elegant.
+Chewiness on the finish/persistence.
+Richness and intensity combined with delicacy, precision, and balance.

 The Wine Cellar Insider - Jeff Leve